vivaria/edisonrul.ing/docs/source/cards/b/beast-of-the-pharaoh.md

 ### Card Rulings

-●Beast of the Pharaoh's effect targets 1 Level 4 or lower Zombie-Type monster in your GY.
+*   Beast of the Pharaoh's effect targets 1 Level 4 or lower Zombie-Type monster in your GY.